NEW Primary TfM Introductory Work Group 2025/26

 The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.

-To express an interest in joining the NUMBER pathway in 2025/26, please complete the form below (or scroll down for the Spatial Reasoning pathway form):
+To book your place on the NUMBER pathway in 2025/26, please complete the form below (or scroll down for the Spatial Reasoning pathway form):

 "*" indicates required fields

-To express an interest in joining the SPATIAL REASONING pathway in 2025/26 please complete the form below:
+To book your place on the SPATIAL REASONING pathway in 2025/26 please complete the form below:

 "*" indicates required fields